Head: Gwo Ching Wang

 Astronomy and Astrophysics

 Research in the astrophysics group includes astrobiology, the chemistry of the interstellar medium, and Galactic structure.
-Research in astrobiology and interstellar chemistry describes how interstellar clouds evolve into new solar systems.
-Current interest focuses on spectroscopic detection of organic molecules in interstellar dust and gas and their contribution to the organic inventory of protoplanetary disks.
+Research in astrobiology and interstellar chemistry investigates how interstellar clouds evolve into new solar systems.
+Current interest focuses on spectroscopic detection of ices and organic molecules in interstellar dust and gas, and their contribution to the organic inventory of protoplanetary disks.
 Theoretical projects include simulations of protostellar collapse, multifluid magnetohydrodynamic shock waves, and shock chemistry.
 Galactic structure research focuses on the outer structure of the Milky Way as revealed by millions of stars in the Sloan Digital Sky Survey.
-We expect to start using spectroscopic data from the Chinese LAMOST project when it comes online in 2011.
 The structure is used to constrain the processes by which the Milky Way galaxy formed and the distribution of the dark matter within it.
 The astrophysics group makes use of ground-based telescopes located at world class observing sites in Hawaii, Australia, Chile, and South Africa.
-Rensselaer also has access to data from major satellite facilities including the Hubble Space Telescope, Chandra, the Infrared Space Observatory, and the Spitzer Space Telescope; and large ground-based astronomy projects, including the Sloan Digital Sky Survey and the Two Micron All Sky Survey (2MASS).
+Rensselaer also has access to data from major satellite facilities including the Infrared Space Observatory and the Spitzer Space Telescope, and large ground-based astronomy projects, including the Chinese LAMOST project, the Sloan Digital Sky Survey and the Two Micron All Sky Survey (2MASS).

 Current research addresses theoretical and computational aspects of dynamics and statistical mechanics of biomolecular systems.
 The objectives are to understand the structure, dynamics, stability and function of biomolecules from physical principles.
 Protein folding, binding and dynamics are important for understanding how proteins work and how they interact with other biomolecules.
 Knowledge gained from this research has applications in biotechnology, drug design, and biomaterials.
 Parallel computer simulation methods are being applied to study protein folding, binding and aggregation.
 Highly parallel computer simulations of the folding and thermodynamics of biomolecules in aqueous solutions are being performed.
 Other research interests include the hydrophobic effect, enzyme catalysis, nucleic acids, proteins, and membranes.
 For example, using first principles quantum mechanical modeling and molecular mechanics scheme (QM/MM) research are being carried out to address various issues involving enzyme catalysis.